kimkevin/CachePot/README.md

 KimchiDataCache.getInstance().put(userItem);

-// add next activity or fragment
+// add your activity or fragment
 ```

 2. Get your data object in your activity of fragment that you added.